 Since blue promotes mental focus, add a splash of it to your office space – this could be a new desk lamp, notebook or pretty picture frame.

-However, since it also promotes positive feelings of tranquillity and serenity, you might consider adding some blue to other rooms as well as through personal items – for example, match a pair of washed-out denim jeans with a dark blue blouse for an effortlessly chic style.
+However, since it also promotes positive feelings of tranquility and serenity, you might consider adding some blue to other rooms as well as through personal items – for example, match a pair of washed-out denim jeans with a dark blue blouse for an effortlessly chic style.

 Pretty much like blue, the relaxing power of green makes it a perfect colour for every space – but especially your bedroom as it will favour sleep.
-The easiest way to bring more green to your life is to get some houseplants and leaves to create your little indoor oasis of tranquillity.
+The easiest way to bring more green to your life is to get some houseplants and leaves to create your little indoor oasis of tranquility.
 In fact, certain plants also contribute to purify indoor air, so this is another added benefit!

 If you don’t have much of a green thumb, you can always go for artificial plants or some those super trendy botanical prints … or perhaps you’d rather invest in a gorgeous green bedding set!